Software Engineering — Software Process and Software Process Models (Part 2)

 - Planning: The project is reviewed and a decision is made whether to continue with a further loop or not.

-Spiral model has been very influential in helping people think about iteration in software processes and introducing the risk-driven approach to development.
+The spiral model has been very influential in helping people think about iteration in software processes and introducing the risk-driven approach to development.
 In practice, however, the model is rarely used.

 In each increment, a slice of system features is delivered, passing through the requirements till the deployment.